 Heavy Duty bags are 180g (45micron) bags but they are twice as thick in the handle area.
 All our heavy duty carriers are of printable quality.

 Yes.
 But there is often a high minimum quantity for special sizes.
+Please contact us for a quote.

 Sorry, we cannot.
 The kind of printing we use cannot cope with half tones or even very close register.